Modular Invariant of Quantum Tori: Quantum Tori and Kronecker Foliations

 \end{proof}

-\begin{note} We may think of ${\sf Mod}^{\rm kf}$ as a ``continuous version'' of the moduli space $\Gamma_{0}(N)\backslash\HP$ that classifies isomorphism classes of ordered pairs $(E, C)$, where $E$ is an elliptic curve defined over $\C$, and $C$ is a cyclic subgroup of $E$ of order $N$. \end{note}
+As mentioned in the Introduction, ${\sf Mod}^{\rm kf}$ provides a natural generalization of the moduli space $\Upgamma_{0}(N)\backslash\HP$ that classifies isomorphism classes of ordered pairs $(E, C)$, where $E$ is an elliptic curve defined over $\C$, and $C$ is a cyclic subgroup of $E$ of order $N$.

+We could extend $j^{\rm qt}$ -- which is defined on the transversal ${\sf Mod}^{\rm kf}_{[i]}$ -- to all of ${\sf Mod}^{\rm kf} $ using a similar definition to that found in \S 1, but the discontinuity and multivaluedness would persist.
+Instead we will use nonstandard models to construct an analogous space which fibers over ${\sf Mod}^{\rm kf} $ on which $j^{\rm qt}$ lifts to a continuous single valued function.